savaslabs/savaslabs.github.io/_posts/2019-10-11-storybook-pt-1.md

 One of the biggest differences this approach made off the bat was the ability to immediately get started on building components on the front-end.
 We built JSON data models so we could populate our templates based on the data that would be coming from Drupal.

-Once the Drupal environment was ready, we slid our Storybook theme right in and started hooking up our templates to their respective paragraph types, and voila!
+Once the Drupal environment was ready, we slid our Storybook theme right in and started hooking up our templates to their respective paragraph types, and voilà!

 _Getting More Organized_